From Seiberg-Witten to Gromov: MCE and Singular Symplectic Forms

-The precise definition of {\em admissible} Seiberg-Witten solutions associated to an admissible pair \((X, \nu)\) is given in \textsection \ref{sec:adm-SW} below.
+The precise definition of {\em admissible} Seiberg-Witten solutions associated to an admissible pair \((X, \nu)\) and their \(Y_i\)-end limits are given in \textsection \ref{sec:adm-SW} below.
 It suffices to say for now that this is basically a finite energy condition that prescribes the asymptotic behavior of the solutions.
 For a Morse end, the asymptotic conditions are specified by certain strongly t-convergent Seiberg-Witten solutions associated to the ending pair.

 On ``vanishing ends'', the asymptotic conditions are of the kind appearing in typical Seiberg-Witten-Floer theories, as described in \cite{KM}.

 To ensure transversality, an additional nonlocal perturbation term, \(\hat{\grp}\), is added to the left hand side of the Seiberg-Witten equation in \cite{KM}.
 For this purpose, $\hat{\grp}$ can be set to be zero on the Morse ends, and may be taken to be arbitrarily small on the vanishing ends.
 Let $\bbS=\bbS_X=\bbS^+\oplus \bbS^-$ denote the spinor bundle associated to the $\Spin^c$ structure on $X$.
 Given a \(\Spin^c\)-connection on \(\bbS\), let $A$ denote the associated unitary connection on $\det\bbS^+$, and let $\slp_A^+\co \bbS^+\to \bbS^-$ denote the associated Dirac operator.
 Let $\Psi\in \Gamma (\bbS^+)$.
 The general Seiberg-Witten equation on \(X\) takes the form: